 This is a second in a series of posts about our 1 year anniversary.
-For the first post on building things from the ground up and fiat support on FTX, see here.
+Read our first post on building things from the ground up and fiat support on FTX.

 A lot of media put out by crypto news sites is obviously paid advertising.
 By now people know that articles titled “this new protocol could disrupt a $1T industry” is not, in fact, about the author’s belief in the importance of the new project, but rather hiding payment-for-shilling in the world ‘could’.
 As far as I know, no one really listens to those articles anyway.